Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Detailed Evaluation Protocols

 \section{Detailed Evaluation Protocols}

 This section provides comprehensive details on the evaluation protocols for all tasks in VideoThinkBench.
-We present the dataset construction methods, evaluation procedures, and prompts used for both video generation models and VLM baselines.
-The tasks are organized by category: spatial reasoning tasks (Mazes and Eyeballing Puzzles), inductive reasoning tasks (Visual Puzzles and ARC-AGI-2), and text-centric reasoning tasks.
+We present the dataset construction methods, evaluation procedures, and some prompts used for both video generation models and VLM baselines.